 Normally, you would insert the RHN into the first stitch on your LHN.
 In this case, skip the first stitch completely, and put the RHN into the second stitch and at the same time into the first stitch on the LHN.
 Notice that the RHN is now through two stitches.
 Complete the knit stitch by wrapping the yarn under and over the RHN and carefully pulling it through both stitches.
 Allow the two stitches to slip off the LHN; let the new single stitch remain on the RHN.
 You have just decreased one stitch.
 To purl two stitches together, put the RHN into the first stitch on the LHN as if you were going to purl the stitch, and at the same time insert it into the next stitch on the needle.
 Complete the purl stitch as you normally would, carefully pulling the yarn through both stitches.
 Slip the two stitches off the LHN, and let the new single stitch remain on the RHN.
 You have just decreased one stitch.
 This increase appears on the knit side of your work.

 Knit Two Together (K2TOG)

 The decreased stitch slants to the right.
-Working from left to right at the point of the decrease, insert the tip of right-hand needle into second and then the first stitch on left-hand needle; knit two stitches together.
+Working from left to right at the point of the decrease, insert the tip of the right-hand needle into the second and then the first stitch on the left-hand needle; knit two stitches together.